wilrop/game-generators/README.md

-# GAGE
+# Game Generators

-Game Generators is a package for efficiently generating games for research and experimentation.
+Game Generators (gage) is a package for efficiently generating games for research and experimentation.
 It is loosely based on [GAMUT](http://gamut.stanford.edu/).
 Its main features are:

 1. Efficiently generate batches of games from a wide range of available game structures that can be used for deep learning purposes.